 A special regime applies with respect to profits, including royalties, derived from a self-developed intangible asset.
-Under the innovation box, the taxpayer may opt, under certain conditions, for the application of a lower effective rate on taxable profits derived from these intangible assets.
+Under the innovation box, the taxpayer may opt, under certain conditions, for the application of a lower effective tax rate on taxable profits derived from these intangible assets.
 The effective tax rate of the innovation box is five per cent, by means of a reduction of the tax base.
-The innovation box can be a very important facility.
-In combination with other facilities (see 'Tax incentives' on page 29), it makes the Netherlands the ideal location for R&D companies.